 - High frequency words - words that children see a lot in books that they read, or that they need when they write eg and.

 - Phoneme - the smallest unit of sound in a word e.g. c/a/t.

 - Grapheme - letter(s) representing one sound e.g. s, sh

 - Digraph - two letters representing one sound e.g. ch, ee

 - Split digraph - two letters, which work as a pair, split, to represent one sound eg a-e as in cake

-- Segment - hearing the individual phonemes within a word, children are taught to use robot arms to segment words to spell
+- Segment - hearing the individual phonemes within a word

-- Blending - merging the individual phonemes together to pronounce a word, children 'sound out' each grapheme written down and then blend together to read
+- Blending - merging the individual phonemes together to pronounce a word, children 'sound talk' each grapheme written down and then blend together to read

 Phonics Screening Check